PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 ## Getting the user name
 - It is not a good idea to just get and use the user name as in this example project.
-This is because many people reply with thing such as "Hi, my name is Mary" when being asked about their name.
+This is because many people reply with things such as "Hi, my name is Mary" when being asked about their name.
 - So it might be a good idea to not ask for and use the name at all.
 - Some steps to try to improve getting the name:
    - Use an entity and an intent for getting the entity in domain.yml: